-Flathead are an endearing species and a highly popular lure target right around the country.
-Their no-nonsense attitude towards eating fake presentations, in particular soft plastics, has made them a cult favourite amongst the legions of flick stick fanatics out there.
+Flathead are an endearing and highly sought-after species around Australia.
+Their no-nonsense attitude towards artificial lures, especially soft plastics, has made them a favorite among flick stick enthusiasts.

-Soft plastics are the perfect presentation to use if you're looking to pin a bunch of flatties for the table, or target a trophy monster croc.
-They're a great workhorse lure option for bulk casting, and if they're put within eye sight of a lizard it's a rare day they'll be refused.
-So where to be casting your Squidgy soft plastics?
+Soft plastics are the ideal lure if you're aiming to catch a bunch of flatties for the table or target a trophy monster croc.
+They're excellent for bulk casting, and if they come within the sight of a flathead, it's rare for them to be refused.
+So, where should you be casting your Squidgies soft plastics?

 AREAS TO CAST

-Flathead are quiet diverse in the places they'll reside and can be targeted with soft plastics.
-From tidal and landlocked creeks and river systems, through to protected and semi-protected open coastal flats and beaches, you have options to explore.
+Flathead are versatile in their habitats and can be targeted with soft plastics in various locations.
+From tidal and landlocked creeks and river systems to protected and semi-protected coastal flats and beaches, there are plenty of options to explore.

-Within these broad locations you're looking for specific holding points/feeding areas for flathead.
-Channels, drains, gutters and edges carved into sand or mud, along with weed beds and low reef/rock probably constitute a majority of the bottom to be searching out and casting near.
-However, it can literally be anything that breaks up the monotony of an otherwise plain bottom type that will hold these fish and provide an ambush point for their feeding attacks.
+Within these broad areas, focus on specific holding points and feeding zones for flathead.
+Channels, drains, gutters, and edges carved into sand or mud, along with weed beds and low reef/rock formations, are prime spots to search and cast near.
+Essentially, any feature that disrupts the monotony of an otherwise plain bottom can hold these fish and provide an ambush point for their feeding attacks.

-Learning where to fish at various stages of the tide is critical for flathead, and they will have different holding points depending on the state of the tide.
-Trial and error and accumulating a deep think-tank of knowledge of a particular area is the only way to really work these finer details out.
+Understanding where to fish at various stages of the tide is crucial for flathead.
+They have different holding points depending on the tide.
+Trial and error, along with accumulating knowledge of a particular area, is the key to mastering these finer details

 SOFT PLASTIC & JIGHEAD SELECTION

-Getting your soft plastic flathead ammo together needn't be a brain strain.
-A safe starting point is to use lures in the 70 to 110mm size range.
-The newer Squidgy Prawn Paddle or Wriggler, or the classic Squidgy Fish or Squidgy Wriggler are just a few options that will see you on the right path.
-All are proven flathead takers, and have amazing tail actions, allowing you to almost go into autopilot when you're fishing them for long periods, as they have so much inbuilt movement on the drop.
-A simple double flick up of the lure, then a pause to let it sink to the bottom again, is all you need to do to get eaten.
+Getting your soft plastic flathead gear together doesn't have to be complicated.
+Start with lures in the 70 to 110mm size range.
+The Squidgies Prawn Paddle or Wriggler, along with the classic Squidgies Fish or Squidgies Wriggler, are excellent choices.
+These lures are proven flathead catchers and have fantastic tail actions, allowing you to fish them almost on autopilot due to their built-in movement on the drop.
+A simple double flick of the lure followed by a pause to let it sink to the bottom is all you need to entice a bite

 Jighead selection is all about using a robust head/hook option that offers good jaw penetration on the hook-up.
 A heavy gauge hook over finer options is a wise move, as flathead will bend them open, especially the bigger fish that you really want to land.
 Good hook exposure will also equate to better hook-sets, so consider stepping up your hook size a touch so it finds jaw easily.
 Flathead have bucket mouths and it's easy to pull lures out on the strike.